evansd/whitenoise/docs/asgi.rst

     The amount of bytes to stream to the client at a time.
-Decreasing this value will reduce the amount of time your application spends on each individual HTTP request, but transferring large files will require more requests.
+Decreasing this value will reduce the amount of time your application spends on each individual HTTP chunk and reduce the amount of system memory used per chunk, but will cause transferring large files to require far more chunks.

-    The default value is based on the block size used within ``wsgiref.FileWrapper``, which is a good balance between these two extremes.
+    The default value is based on the block size used within ``wsgiref.FileWrapper``, which is a good overall balance between performance and memory usage.